 Air Tub Pros

-An air tub offers hydrotherapy to soothe muscles and joints, increase circulation and activate the lymphatic system.
+An air tub is a type of bathtub that offers hydrotherapy to soothe muscles and joints, increase circulation and activate the lymphatic system.
 The effervescent bubbles invigorate the body, and the gentleness of the massage may make the air tub an ideal for someone with chronic pain or the elderly.

 Another great benefit of the air tub is that it will leave you with the feeling of a “runner’s high,” because it releases endorphins.
 According to an article in the New England Journal of Medicine: